IB - Integrative Biology

 Speaker seminar series featuring discussion, review and critical analysis of general concepts and specific problems in ecology and evolution.
 1 graduate hour.
 No professional credit.
 Approved for Letter and S/U grading.
 May be repeated in same or separate semesters.

 Individual topics in research conducted under the supervision of faculty members in the School of Integrative Biology.
 Designed for graduate students who would like to become more familiar with specialized fields of study prior to committing themselves to a specific area for their doctorate degree.
+1 to 12 graduate hours.
+No professional credit.
 Approved for S/U grading only.
-May be repeated to a maximum of 16 hours.
+May be repeated in separate terms to a maximum of 16 hours.
 Prerequisite: Consent of instructor.

 IB 592 Career and Skill Development in Integrative Biology credit: 2 Hours.